aws/copilot-cli/site/content/docs/manifest/rd-web-service.en.md

 <a id="network" href="#network" class="field">`network`</a> <span class="type">Map</span>
 The `network` section contains parameters for connecting the service to AWS resources in the environment's VPC.
-By connecting the service to a VPC, you can use [service discovery](../developing/service-discovery.en.md) to communicate with other services in your environment, or connect to a database in your VPC with [`storage init`](../commands/storage-init.en.md).
+By connecting the service to a VPC, you can use [service discovery](../developing/service-discovery.en.md) to communicate with other services in your environment, or connect to a database in your VPC such as Amazon Aurora with [`storage init`](../commands/storage-init.en.md).

 <span class="parent-field">network.</span><a id="network-vpc" href="#network-vpc" class="field">`vpc`</a> <span class="type">Map</span>
 Subnets in the VPC to route egress traffic from the service.